JTorKag/yggdrasil/README.md

 Yggdrasil is a robust Discord bot and game management system tailored for Dominions 6.
 It includes a suite of tools for managing multiplayer games, game timers, backups, and player interactions, all while leveraging a FastAPI-based API for automation and notifications.

+This was half a project in "can I?" and half to solve a hosting games on a discord server.
+It was built from the start with the intention of it being a project anyone could clone and spin up for their own community.
+It's currently running but has yet to be put through the paces to be really tested.
+Use at your own risk.

+If you want to spin up your own service feel free to reach out for some help with yggdrasil specfic questions or troubleshooting.

 ---

 ## **Features**